 So how can you attempt to make the changes that are necessary, in order to receive better results?
 As we approach the end of the year, I think that this is a fantastic time to give consideration to how improvements can be made next year.
 It’s my belief that almost any business has the opportunities available for bringing about an expansion.
 It’s really just a question of putting a plan in place and then following it through.

-In this guest post, I’d like to offer some simple tips on improving the situation for your business:
+I’d like to offer some simple tips on improving the situation for your business:

 Plan to succeed

 I’m a great believer in the importance of having the right mindset in place.
 In short, it’s always been my feeling that a negative thought process will almost always lead to negative results.

 If you spend your time thinking about the difficulties that you are facing on a daily basis and believing that everything will end disastrously, then the sad reality is that you are looking at a self-fulfilling prophecy.
 The chances are that things will go as badly as you imagine.

 But there is also, however, another way of thinking about your situation.
 If you truly believe that you will find business success in 2014, then there’s no reason why this shouldn’t happen for you.
 I would always recommend to other people that they should begin by demonstrating that they have the confidence levels that are required.

 What does this mean, in practical terms?
 What I would suggest is that you outline a clear, written plan of how you are going to produce improvements next year.
 As you do so, you will be doing more than outlining a plan for success: you will be showing that you have the belief that things will change for the better.